mahawaqarwarraich/Vois/README.md

 We are contributing to the problem of accessibility for these people.
 Our app will introduce a new platform for them, through which they can gain insights into the IT field and also build a strong professional stance

+## Project Status

+BeMyHand is currently in development.
+Users can use text editor to write the articles with their voice and can also store them in articles directory.

+## Project Screenshots

+### Home page Screen

+### Articles Directory

+### Text Editor

 ## Available Scripts